 According to a Harvard Health study, “A troubled intestine can send signals to the brain, just as a troubled brain can send signals to the gut.
 Therefore, a person's stomach or intestinal distress can be the causeor the product of anxiety, stress, or depression.
 That's because the brain and the gastrointestinal (GI) system are intimately connected.”

 Team Coco / Via media.giphy.com

 Irritable Bowel Syndrome or IBS affects your digestive system and can cause pain and issues with your bowel movements.
 IBS can also cause anxiety, especially when you’re on a hike with no bathroom nearby and you suddenly feel the urge to go.
-Moreover, as expected, anxiety can worsen the symptoms of IBS.
+As expected, anxiety can worsen the symptoms of IBS.